tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ### Toxicity
 Toxicity with midazolam is rare but can happen when combined with other CNS depressants like alcohol, opioids, and other tricyclic antidepressants.
 The risk increases with intravenous administration and in elderly individuals with COPD.
 Symptoms of overdose include ataxia, nystagmus, hypotension, slurred speech, slurred speech, impaired motor coordination, coma, and death.
 Flumazenil is the antidote for midazolam toxicity.

-# ~Question 10
+# ~Question 12
-Which of the following is not an adverse affect typically associated with Midazolam (Versed)
+Three of the adverse effects below are associated with midazolam (Versed).
+Which adverse affect is NOT typically associated with midazolam (Versed)?

 [RIGHT] Constipation
 [WRONG] Cough